On the Convergence of Prior-Guided Zeroth-Order Optimization Algorithms: Introduction

 Then, as a concrete example, we apply the analysis to History-PRGF~\cite{meier2019improving}, which uses historical information (i.e., gradient estimate in the last iteration) as the prior. \cite{meier2019improving} presents an analysis on linear functions, yet still lacking a convergence rate.
 We analyze on general $L$-smooth functions, and find that when the learning rate is smaller than the optimal value $\nicefrac{1}{L}$ in smooth optimization, the expected squared cosine similarity could converge to a larger value, which compensates for the slowdown of convergence brought by the inappropriate choice of learning rate.
 We also show that History-PRGF admits a convergence rate independent of learning rate as long as it is in a fairly wide range.

 Finally, to further accelerate greedy descent methods, we present Prior-Guided ARS (PARS), a new variant of Accelerated Random Search (ARS)~\cite{nesterov2017random} to utilize prior information.
-Technically, the extension from ARS to PARS is non-trivial, as directly replacing the gradient estimator in ARS by the PRGF estimator would lose the convergence analysis.
+Technically, PARS is a non-trivial extension of ARS, as directly replacing the gradient estimator in ARS by the PRGF estimator would lose the convergence analysis.
 Thus, we present necessary extensions to ARS, and show that PARS has a convergence rate no worse than that of ARS and admits potential acceleration given a good prior.
 In particular, when the prior is chosen as the historical information, the resulting History-PARS is robust to learning rate in experiments.
 To our knowledge, History-PARS is the first ARS-based method that is empirically robust while retaining the convergence rate as ARS.
 Our experiments on numerical benchmarks and adversarial attacks confirm the theoretical results.